TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/virtual-endpoint-tyk-classic.md

 }
 ```

-In this example the Virtual Endpoint middleware has been configured for HTTP `GET` requests to the `/anything` endpoint.
+In this example the Virtual Endpoint middleware has been configured for requests to the `GET /anything` endpoint.
 For any call made to this endpoint, Tyk will invoke the function `myUniqueFunctionName` that is `base64` encoded in the `function_source_uri` field.
 This virtual endpoint does not require access to the session data and will not proxy the request on to the upstream if there is an error when processing the `myUniqueFunctionName` function.

 Decoding the value in `function_source_uri` we can see that the JavaScript code is: